How to Get to Everest Base Camp?

 Trek to Everest Base Camp in Tibet from Tingri

 The trekking route from Old Tingri to Rongbuk Monastery is full of small Tibetan villages and original Tibetan scenery along the way.
 And it's a challenging and interesting trip.
 You need to drive from Lhasa to Tingri first.
 The trekking route from Ganggar Town, Tingri to EBC is 70km long, along with 218 rural roads, through which you can see many snowy mountains.
 There are many small villages in Tibet on both sides of the road.
-If you want to understand the experience of the original Tibetan life, feel the daily life of the indigenous Tibetans on the roof of the world, you can choose this hiking route.
+If you want to understand the experience of the original Tibetan life and feel the daily life of the indigenous Tibetans on the roof of the world, you can choose this hiking route.

 Note: This route is suitable for all people with no severe altitude sickness because the roads are all rural roads.
 The hiking routes are flat, and the trip is safe.

-Ride to Everest Base Camp in Tibet from Lhasa
+Cycle to Everest Base Camp in Tibet from Lhasa

 Cycling o Everest Base Camp from Lhasa, the whole journey is about 720km.
 The EBC Cycling Tour is a lifelong dream for many bikers.
 On the way, you will have the opportunity to visit the Potala Palace, Tashilhunpo Monastery, as well as other Tibetan cultural or natural landmarks.
-To complete a ride from Lhasa to Mount Everest requires a lot of physical strength and strong perseverance.
+Complete a ride from Lhasa to Mount Everest requires a lot of physical strength and strong perseverance.
 This will be an arduous journey full of adventure for 18 days.

 Note: Due to long-term travel and various tools and items spent on the way, the cost of riding Everest Base Camp is much higher than the cost of ordinary vehicle travel.